 - Heavy tooth grinding

-- Constantly clenching your teeth
+- Constant clenching of your teeth

-- Aggressive tooth brushing habit
+- Aggressive tooth-brushing

 - Generally weak tooth structure

-How to resolve tooth sensitivity?
+How to resolve your tooth sensitivity?

-- If generalized, are you sensitive on all four corners of your mouth or only a few?
+- If generalized, are you sensitive to all four corners of the mouth or only a few of them?

 - How long does your tooth sensitivity last?
 Seconds, minutes, hours, etc.